Back to blog

 Themability

-Based on the Styled System Theme specification, NativeBase 3.0 has highly themable core components.
-Using it, you can easily define features like your app’s color palette, type scale, font stacks, breakpoints, and border radius values.
-The only limitation is your imagination!.
+Based on the Styled System Theme specification, NativeBase 3.0 features highly themable core components, allowing you to define color palettes, type scales, font stacks, breakpoints, and border radius values according to your needs.

 Out of the box Accessibility

-Integrated with React ARIA and React Native ARIA, which provides React hooks, this feature enables you to build accessible design systems in no time.
-The customizability and consistency offered by our framework allows one to code to their heart’s content.
+Integrated with React ARIA and React Native ARIA, which provides React hooks, this feature enables building accessible design systems efficiently.
+The framework's customizability and consistency support extensive coding flexibility.

 Utility Props

-Inspired by Styled System so you can rapidly build custom UI components with constraint-based utility style props, the platform has been enhanced to provide expressive and consistent UI components which you can define according to your theme.
+Inspired by Styled System, rapidly construct custom UI components using constraint-based utility style props.
+The platform delivers expressive, consistent UI components defined according to your theme.

 <Box px="3" py="2" mb="4" bg="primary.400" rounded="lg">